Blog / Multilingual / What’s The Best WordPress Translation Plugin in 2024? 5 Options Compared In Detail

 Just keep in mind that when using Weglot or GTranslate’s services you’ll need to pay an ongoing fee to continue to use the SaaS tools because your translations are hosted on their servers.
 On the other hand, TranslatePress and WPML store your translations in your database, so you own your translations.

-If you’re after automatic machine translation, Weglot offers the easiest setup process.
-TranslatePress also makes it easy to get started and lets you choose between two different services – Google Translate or DeepL, while WPML includes Microsoft’s engine as well.
+If you’re after automatic machine translation, TranslatePress (with TranslatePress AI) and Weglot offer the easiest setup process.
+Beyond its built-in TranslatePress AI service, TranslatePress also supports direct API connections to two services – Google Translate or DeepL, while WPML includes Microsoft’s engine as well.
 GTranslate is obviously also another good example here and Polylang Pro recently added support for DeepL (though it’s the only one that still doesn’t support Google Translate).

 All of the plugins also support manual translation in some form or another.